 Find Your Way on Okanagan Rail Trail

-With your support, our beloved trail will only get better!
-Friends of Okanagan Rail Trail is excited to continue their work building wayfinding signage kiosks at various Okanagan Rail Trail entrances!
+Friends of Okanagan Rail Trail is always working to make trail improvementsexcited to continue their work building wayfinding signage kiosks at various Okanagan Rail Trail entrances!
 Kiosks allow trail users to explore the history of the trail, how it connects communities, and the importance of respect and etiquette.
 New wayfinding signage will provide kilometre markings and offer full trail maps for trail users as well as sectional maps of the surrounding communities.

 Donations to the ‘Find Your Way’ campaign go directly towards building Tier 1, 2, and 3 Kiosks along the Okanagan Rail Trail.
 Your donations support all costs that go into building and creating way finding signage, graphics, kilometre markers, and all other structural assets.